Rethinking Weight Decay For Efficient Neural Network Pruning: Discussion

 \section{Discussion}

-The experiments on CIFAR-10 have shown SWD to perform on par with standard methods for low pruning targets and greatly outdo them on high ones.
-Especially for structured pruning, our method allows for much higher targets on the same accuracy.
-SWD even manages to attain only slightly reduced performances at pruning targets for which the method of Liu \etal~\cite{liu2017learning} reduces performance to random guess.
-We think that the multiple desirable properties brought by SWD over standard pruning are responsible for a much more efficient identification and removal of the unnecessary parts of networks.
-Indeed, dramatic degradations of performance which could come from removing by error a necessary parameter or filter are limited by both the continuity of SWD, which lets the other parameters compensate progressively for the loss, and its ability to adapt his targeted parameters, so that it can penalize at a later time the weights that are more relevant to remove.
+The experiments on CIFAR-10 have shown that SWD performs on par with standard methods for low pruning targets and greatly outperforms them on high ones.
+Our method allows for much higher targets on the same accuracy.
+We think that the multiple desirable properties brought by SWD over standard pruning methods are responsible for a much more efficient identification and removal of the unnecessary parts of networks.
+Indeed, dramatic degradations of performance, which could come from removing a necessary parameter or filter, by error are limited by two things: (1) the continuity of SWD, which lets the other parameters compensate progressively for the loss, and (2) its ability to adapt its targeted parameters, so that the weights that are the most relevant to remove are penalized at a more appropriate time.

-Because of the large granularity of filter-wise structured pruning, there is always the risk to prune all filters of a single layer and, then, to break irremediably the network.
-This is likely the reason why, in Table~\ref{cifarTable}, the method of Liu \etal~\cite{liu2017learning} makes the network drop at an accuracy of 10\% at the parameters target 7.5\%, while at 10\% it still reaches 71.01\%.
-Since SWD can adapt itself not to induce damage of this scale, the network does not reach random guess before a much lower target of 1\%.
+We compared SWD to multiple methods, described in Section~\ref{spec}.
+Because of the large number of diverging methods in the literature, we preferred to stick to very standard ones that still serve as baselines to many works and remain relevant points of comparison~\cite{gale2019state}.
+The values of the hyper-parameters specific to these methods were directly extracted from their original papers.
+Concerning the other hyper-parameters, we ran each experiment under the same condition and initialization to separate the influence of the hyper-parameters from that of the initialization and of the actual pruning method.

-Our results also allow to confirm that SWD can be applied on different datasets and networks or even pruning structures and yet stay ahead of the reference method.
-That means that the properties of SWD are not task or network-specific and can be transposed in various contexts, which is an important issue, as shown by Gale \etal~\cite{gale2019state}.
+Because of the low granularity of filter-wise structured pruning, there is always the risk of pruning all filters of a single layer and, then, breaking the network irremediably.
+This likely explains the sudden drops in performance that can be observed for reference methods in Figure~\ref{tradeoffbigfigurecifar10}.
+Since SWD can adapt to induce no such damage, the network does not reach random {guesses} even at extreme pruning targets, such as 99.9\%.
+Our results also confirm that SWD can be applied to different datasets and networks, or even pruning structures, and yet stay ahead of the reference methods.
+Indeed, \mbox{Figure~\ref{GCNTradeoff}} suggests that the gains observed for a visual classification task carry over to a graph neural network trained on a non-visual task.
+That means that the properties of SWD are not task- or network-specific and can be transposed in various contexts (see Figure~\ref{GCNTradeoff}), which is an important issue, as shown by Gale ~\cite{gale2019state}.